 Confidence Boost | High, due to realistic simulations | Moderate |

 With Linkjob, I can practice mock interviews whenever I want.
 The AI gives me instant feedback on my answers, tone, and pacing.
 It even points out filler words and suggests improvements.
 This helps me spot weaknesses right away and fix them before the real interview.
-I noticed that my confidence grew much faster compared to traditional preparation methods.

-I also make sure to get enough sleep and eat well before the big day.
+I make sure to get enough sleep and eat well before the big day.
 These small habits make a big difference.
 When I feel nervous, I try to reframe it as excitement.
 This mindset shift helps me turn anxiety into energy.
 I have seen how these techniques work for others too.
 For example, a software developer I know managed a high-stress system outage by staying organized and communicating clearly.
 That story reminds me that composure and preparation go hand in hand.

 If you want to boost your confidence and land your dream role, combine smart preparation with tools that support you every step of the interview.